-After completing their Extended Day year, children are filled with self-confidence and pride in both their ability and accomplishments, and are becoming lifelong learners; well-prepared and ready for 1st grade!
+After completing their Kindergarten year, children are filled with self-confidence and pride in both their ability and accomplishments, and are becoming lifelong learners; well-prepared and ready for 1st grade!

-The Extended Day student’s use of concrete mathematical concepts through the manipulation, experimentation, and intervention of the materials leads them to increasing levels of abstraction and a deeper understanding of how numbers truly function.
+The Kindergarten students use of concrete mathematical concepts through the manipulation, experimentation, and intervention of the materials leads them to increasing levels of abstraction and a deeper understanding of how numbers truly function.
 The Kindergarten curriculum places an emphasis on developing each child’s understanding of number concepts and relationships (place value, numeral construction, number bonds), operations (addition, subtraction, multiplication and division), estimation (estimate and compare quantities, construct simple graphs) and connections (an understanding of calendars and schedules, recognition of currency and time, use of informational measuring tools).
 An increasing number of in-depth group lessons are presented however, following the Montessori philosophy, teachers differentiate lessons to meet each child’s individual needs.

-In Extended Day, the Literacy Program at FWM follows a Reading and Writing Workshop model.
+In Kindergarten, the Literacy Program at FWM follows a Reading and Writing Workshop model.
 This research based, systematic, hands-on approach guides the teachers in helping children learn to read and write.
 There are additional in-depth and group lessons, however, following the Montessori philosophy teachers differentiate lessons to meet each child’s individual needs.
 There is an emphasis on developing each child’s phonological awareness, word work, handwriting and writing conventions as well.

 Children study both Physical and Cultural Geography.
 Physical geography discusses the formation of the universe, the creation of the earth and all of it’s physical properties.
 The students gain an awareness of the world around them by exploring other countries, their customs, food, music, climate, language and animals.

 Children learn scientific principals by absorbing information from the world around them through their senses.
 Through the use of concrete objects and hands-on materials, children will explore units such as astronomy, botany, chemistry, physics and zoology.

 The French Curriculum provides an entertaining enrichment for this age level.
 Simple vocabulary and expressions are used and repeated often to become part of the child’s environment.
 The goal is to simply teach a variety of short subjects where the language remains uncomplicated.
 The child, in turn, feels curious to participate, and enjoys the experience.